 If you want to read more about making guitars right away, my book is called Acoustic Guitar Making: How to Make Tools, Templates, and Jigs.
 It’s over 500 pages long, and it will help you make better guitars.

 This is not an ABC book, but a companion that explains how to a lot of the things that the other books leave out, or don’t explain as well for a beginner.
 You also get to use common woodworking tools, and make your own tools, which will save you a ton.

-If you have any questions on my How to Make an Acoustic Guitar Series Part Two, please leave a comment and I will be glad to answer them.
+If you have any questions on my How to Make an Acoustic Guitar Series Part Two, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 Next Post: How to Make an Acoustic Guitar Part Three

 - 20 Years Experience in Woodworking

 - 750+ Helpful Posts Written